-- The bank announced it would begin to exit consumer banking in 13 markets in Asia, Europe, the Middle East and Africa — instead concentrating its efforts on four markets with high returns: Singapore, Hong Kong, the United Arab Emirates and London.
+- The bank announced it would begin to exit consumer banking in 13 markets in the Eastern Hemisphere — instead concentrating its efforts on four markets with high returns: Singapore, Hong Kong, the United Arab Emirates and London.

 - Citi’s revenue fell 7% to $19.3 billion from $20.7 billion.
 However, the bank saw a 46% increase in its investment-banking revenue, driven largely by $876 million the bank received in equity underwriting fees — much of which it credited to taking special-purpose acquisition companies (SPACs) public.